What Should be Included in COGS for My SaaS Business in 2025?

 The above definition is most consistent with what we see day-to-day and provides management with a solid view of the company’s contribution margin.
 Management can then decide how to invest that contribution margin back into sales, marketing, and product development on a discretionary basis.

-About Professional Services
+About SaaS Professional Services and COGS

 About those professional services… If your company has more than a negligible amount of revenue from implementation or services, it is a good idea to report those costs and revenues separately.
 Implementation is a different business than the ongoing provision of a SaaS product, and mixing those line items obscures the core economics of both.
 Without knowing the gross margin on pure SaaS license revenue, things like CAC Ratio cannot be accurately computed.
 Also, a SaaS business should absolutely know if it is making or losing money on professional services, and it should be doing so intentionally.